Stock Market Series -2 - The Relative Strength Index (RSI) Secrets: Important Facts- Part-1

 'I haven't found anything in over thirty years of work that can hold a candle to what RSI can do.' - Andrew Cardwell

 'I've always used three keys to success I talk to people about when I give a presentation — methodology, patience, and discipline.
 The discipline to follow your rules, stay within your rules, control your emotions; and the patience to, as I quote, say allow the market to show you what it wants to do, not what you want it to do.
 Well, a lot of people force the issue.
-Nobody holds a gun to my head to tell me what to trade.' - Andrew Cardwel
+Nobody holds a gun to my head to tell me what to trade.' - Andrew Cardwell

 'RSI is perhaps the most popular of all technical oscillators, in that it provides an easy-to interpret indication of possible market turning points and trend strength.'- Matthew Clements, editor of The Technical Analyst magazine